Natalie Dean: Research and career

 Dean has provided expert commentary to the media and public throughout the COVID-19 pandemic.
 She has continued to work with the World Health Organization on the evaluation of a coronavirus vaccine.
 Mashable described Dean as one of the top coronavirus disease researchers to follow on Twitter.
 In discussion with her alma mater Phillips Academy, Dean commented that the response of the research community to coronavirus disease was remarkable, "There are a lot of people working very hard on the same problem.
 When you have that type of collaboration, we could have success earlier".
 She believed that the United States official death figures underestimated the number of people who were being lost to coronavirus disease because people who die at home are less likely to be counted.

 In mid-April 2020 it became evident that parts of the United States wanted to end the lockdown and "reopen" again.
 When asked whether the benchmarks to relax social distancing had been achieved, Dean remarked that not only had they not been reached, but they were not ambitious enough, "These are unprecedented times, and so we need to think on a scale that would previously be considered unimaginable".
 In some parts of the world, politicians described a SARS-CoV-2 containment strategy that included herd immunity.
 In late April 2020, a study indicated that only 20% of people in New York City had been exposed to coronavirus disease, which is considerably below the level of infection required to achieve herd immunity.
 Dean and Carl Bergstrom wrote an opinion piece for The New York Times outlining the problems associated with politicians leading with policies of herd immunity.
 She argued that the reason the virus spread as fast as it did was because no one in the world was immune to it, and that to try and reach herd immunity without a vaccination would result in "a very large proportion of the [United States] population" becoming infected.

+Awards

+Dean was recognised with the JPBM communications award in 2024 "for a remarkable record of public engagement providing clear meaning and context to COVID models and predictions through traditional and social media".